-Among Russian Pianists, An Abiding Love For A Show-Stealing American
+Among Pianists In Moscow, An Abiding Love For A Show-Stealing American

 21-year-old Sergey Tannin says he hopes the judges heard something special in his performance of Prokofiev's Seventh Sonata.
 He says he was inspired to enter the contest after seeing Cliburn in a video.

 "It's my dream, because I saw Van Cliburn's playing.
-And, of course, this competition is one of the most prestigious competitions in the world," he says. "[My performance] was good, but I wanted to play better, I think.
+And, of course, this competition is one of the most prestigious competitions in the world," he says. "[My performance] was good, but I wanted to play better, I think."